-Our specialist team of education lawyers have extensive experience of working on multi-academy projects across the country, including the creation of Multi-Academy Trusts (MATs), academies joining existing MATs, creative collaborative arrangements for mixed category MATs (church and non-church academies), single and multi-phase groups, diocesan group projects and umbrella trusts.
+We have extensive experience of working on multi-academy projects across the country, including the formation of multi-academy trusts (MATs), academies joining existing multi-academy trusts, creative collaborative arrangements for mixed category multi-academy trusts (church and non-church academies), single and multi-phase groups, diocesan group projects and umbrella trusts.

 We know how important it is to be provided with clear, expert advice, so we provide a dedicated team to work in partnership with you throughout the project.
 Our significant experience in multi-academy trusts has enabled us to develop excellent relationships with the Department for Education (DfE) at all levels, enabling us to access project leads and decision makers quickly and effectively, as well as design academy conversion and sponsor support services that we can offer on a market-leading, fixed-fee basis.
 Quite simply, we believe that the combination of our values and our expertise is unique and makes a real difference.

 A multi-academy trust is a group of schools working in collaboration to achieve high educational standards and financial efficiency and sustainability across the trust, and is governed through a single set of members and directors.